Excel Exports

 - Negative amounts come pre-flagged in red, making refunds, credits, and adjustments easy to spot at a glance.

-- Numbers export as real currency/date cells, so SUM and date math work without re-typing or reformatting.
+- Numbers export as real currency and date cells, so SUM and date math work without re-typing or reformatting.

 - For very large datasets, list exports cap at a high limit (10,000 transactions; 5,000 customers/vendors/orders) — narrow the date range or filters for anything bigger.